cooldebs/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 0 on Shell basics
+Task 1 on shell basics